Australia’s Christmas stamps have been out for a few weeks, so let’s see what Auntie Jan is getting on her Christmas card this year.

 These two stamps also appear together in a rather pretty minisheet, complete with Joseph, angel, butterfly and an adorable duck.
 But one of these stamps is for domestic postage and the other for international, which means you wouldn’t actually use the minisheet for real-life mail, rendering it un-postal collector-bait which shall not sully my site.
 So there.
 (Same applies to the Christmas Island stamps at the bottom.)

 The secular stamps are designed by John White, in keeping with the traditional White Christmas.
 They’re a stark contrast from the religious ones.
 I liked the colours, but my jury was out until I saw them.
 I’ve seen them now, and they’re winners.
 I have to admit that the embellished 65c stamps (available in peel’n’stick sheetlets) are a little bit shiny and spesh.
 However, I cannot conscientiously support the purchase of peel’n’stick stamps in any format, as it results in a even greater amount of plastinated paper ending up in landfill where it will probably remain for hundreds of years.
-And all just to save you the hassle of licking a stamp?
-Screw you.
+And all just to save you the hassle of licking a stamp!
 (If anyone at Australia Post would care to correct me and tell me the backing paper is recyclable, that would be the best Christmas present ever.
 Then stop wrapping all of your stamp products in plastic and I’ll be happy.)

 Let’s turn to the Australian Indian Ocean territory of Christmas Island, whose stamps we Australians can totes use on our mail.